 Created by Barry Beckerman

-Burt Reynolds plays Burt Reynolds who plays a former pool hustler-turned New York private eye and barfly SHAMUS McCOY in 1973's Burtsploitation flick Shamus, a confused film that can't decide if it's fromage or hommage.
+Burt Reynolds plays Burt Reynolds who plays a former pool hustler-turned Brooklyn private eye and barfly SHAMUS McCOY in 1973’s Burtsploitation comedy/action flick Shamus, a confused film that can’t decide if it’s fromage or hommage.

 So they try to have it both ways.
-There's a lot of smirky, wink-wink humour, and more than a few shots of Burt in all his hairy-chested glory, just in case a few moviegoers had missed his recent centerfold spread.
-But they also tossed in just enough story to make it interesting.
+There’s a lot of smirky, wink-wink humour that hasn’t aged well, and more than a few shots of Burt in all his hairy-chested glory, just in case a few moviegoers had missed his then-recent Cosmopolitan centrefold.
+But they also tossed in almost enough story (and just enough shout-outs to other, better P.I. films) to make it interesting.

 Unfortunately, by 1976, private eyes on the tube were a dime a dozen, and the film, intended as a pilot for a future series, slipped through the cracks.